 Bicycling is the perfect way to immerse yourself in the sights, sounds, and smells of DownEast Acadia... just imagine your journey through the rose-perfumed, sea-salted breeze with the subtle wash of waves and mewling of gulls!

 DownEast Acadia boasts a variety of bicycling adventures, both ready-made and build-your-own!
-Visitors can bring along their own mountain, fat, hybrid or road bikes, or gear up with rentals and accessories at bicycle shops in Bar Harbor, Southwest Harbor, Blue Hill, Winter Harbor, and Ellsworth.
+Visitors can bring along their own mountain, fat, hybrid or road bikes, or gear up with rentals and accessories at bicycle shops in Bar Harbor, Southwest Harbor, Blue Hill, Winter Harbor.
 If you are going further DownEast, you'll need to bring your own bike or rent one before heading beyond Ellsworth or Winter Harbor.

 The Schoodic Peninsula offers both paved road and trail riding.

 Bring your Fat Bike or mountain bike along to explore the Down East Sunrise Trail, a multi-use gravel trail running 87 miles from Ellsworth to Pembroke (connect from there to the absolutely stunning paved Sipayak Trail!).

 The newly developed Bold Coast Scenic Bikeway winds along 211 miles of the coastline, through 24 Bold Coast communities and scores of new adventures to be had!